-Michael Winetsky lives in Los Angeles, and teaches at the New Roads School in Santa Monica.
-New to Southern California, he likes the culture of creativity and enjoys riding his bike to work.
-He is lucky enough to married to W. Leigh Bowman, also a teacher.
-They spend their time parenting Gloria, who is two.
+Michael Winetsky lives in the city of Los Angeles, and teaches at the New Roads School in Santa Monica.
+He is married to W. Leigh Bowman, also a teacher; they have a daughter.

 I may have a slight New York accent, but I was born and raised in San Francisco, California.
 These cities define me.
 When I was 36, I had lived 18 years in each.